Bring It All Back: Critical reception

+Music Week selected the single as "Recommended" ahead of its release, saying "It's a tough week on the release front, but this could be the debut of the year so far ... manager Simon Fuller and Polydor boss Lucian Grainge have turned to a trio of proven songwriters - among them Spice Girls contributor Eliot Kennedy - to produce this fun-filled, uptempo pop outing."
 Daily Record commented, "The latest catchy lite pop offering from the latest band whose pigeon hole is marked manufactured.
 More catchy than sticky willies."
+In 2017, ShortList's Dave Fawbert listed 'Bring It All Back' as containing "one of the greatest key changes in music history".

 Music video

 Two music videos exist for the track.
 The first, recorded for use in the British and Australian markets, features newly recorded scenes of the band performing the track on a beach stage in Miami, recorded during the filming of Miami 7, as well as additional montage clips from several episodes of the series.
 The end of the video shows a group of people watching the band as the cameras pull away.
 Most notably, there are two beach stage scenes in the video that show Barrett with a different hairstyle compared to the rest of the video.
 This version of the video was shown for the first time on the British music chart show Top of the Pops on 30 April 1999, with S Club 7 introducing it following a short interview with Jamie Theakston.

 The second video was recorded for use in the United States, and features scenes of the band performing the song in an American trailer park (recorded during the filming of the band's TV special Boyfriends and Birthdays), as well as in a courtroom, scenes taken from episode 10 of Miami 7, "Court in the Act".
 The video also features clips of the band performing the song poolside, which are taken from the opening credits of the series.